openhab/openhab-docs/developers/addons/addon.md

 In `requestPlain` the `$srcMac` token will be converted to the actual source MAC address.
 It will be rendered according to the `fmtMac` parameter value.
-This comprises a standard Java format specifier string plus optionallly a single delimiter character.
+This comprises a standard Java format specifier string plus *optionally* a single delimiter character.
 Examples are as follows:

 | Format Specifier | Result (example)        |